iTrooz/ensure-content-length/README.md

 This will make our proxy webserver run on port 8080, and proxy its requests to https://example.com.
 For example, http://localhost:8080/my/file will become https://example.com/my/file

 # Notes
 According to https://stackoverflow.com/questions/3819280/content-length-when-using-http-compression, `Content-Length` is the length of the *compressed* content.
-Not everyone seems to agree though